elvisscochito/webs/javascript/oop/README.md

 * Support few principles to allow modularity and code reusability:
     * __Encapsulation:__ Objects can hide their internal state and behavior.
     * __Inheritance:__ Objects can inherit one, some or all features (properties, methods) from other objects.
-    * __Polymorphism:__ Objects can be used in different ways (for example a method can be called with different data types parameters).
+    * __Polymorphism:__ Objects can be used in different ways (for example a method can be called with different data types parameters and different amount of params and in the call automatically can switch between them).

 Is Javascript 00?
 * Javascript lack of a class concept at the begging, but it's now possible to use it within the `class` keyword.